carimura/gus/README.md

 - Read file tool
 - Javadoc tool or Javadoc MCP
-- getToolByName is a error-prong String, need to make strongly typed maybe with enum
+- getToolByName is an error-prone String

 ## Modern Features